PoolSolutions Swimmer's Ear FAQ

 Rubbing alcohol is often recommended for use as ear drops.
 However, rubbing alcohol burns or stings at best, especially on young swimmer's skin, and may hurt like the devil if the ear canal is already slightly inflamed or irritated.
 (Some other, less common, types of alcohol are NOT irritating, and are used in commercial ear drops.)

-Lest drastic -- and possibly more effective -- is a mixture of 1/2 vinegar and 1/2 hydrogen peroxide.
+Less drastic -- and probably more effective -- is a mixture of 1/2 vinegar and 1/2 hydrogen peroxide.
 Once the peroxide is added, the mixture is perishable, so don't mix more than you'll use in a week or so.
 The peroxide can lose its strength rather quickly once mixed.
 Vinegar alone is a good preventative since it restores the ear canals acidity.

 A laboratory wash bottle, filled with this mixture, and used routinely on swim team members (line 'em up, squirt it in!) is cheap and seems to eliminate problems almost completely.
 But check with parents: there are some bizarre sensitivities out there -- and some bizarre parents!